MARKETING CONCEPT AND PHILOSOPHY

 SELLING PHILOSOPHY.

-concentrate on producing the goods.
 The reason for the emergence of the selling philosophy was the ever-rising number of goods available after the Industrial Revolution.
 Organizations became progressively more efficient in production, which increased the volume of goods.
 With the increased supply, competition also entered production.
 These two events eventually led to the end of product shortages and the creation of surpluses.
 It was because of the surpluses that organizations turned to the use of advertising and personal selling to reduce their inventories and sell their goods.
 The selling philosophy also enabled part of the organization to keep focusing on the product, via the product philosophy.
 In addition, the selling philosophy held that a sales or marketing department could sell whatever the company produced.

 The Ford Motor Company is also a good example of the selling philosophy and why this philosophy does not work in many instances.
 Ford produced and sold the Model T for many years.
 During its production, the automobile market attracted more competition.
 Not only did the competition begin to offer cars in other colors, the styling of the competition was viewed as modern and the Model T became considered as old-fashioned.
 Henry Ford's sons were aware of the changes in the automobile market and tried to convince their father to adapt.
 However, Henry Ford was sure that his standardized low-price automobile was what the public needed.
 Consequently, Ford turned to marketing techniques to sell the Model T. It continued to sell, but its market share began to drop.
 Eventually, even Henry Ford had to recognize consumer desires and introduce a new model.